 - Pi – P represents Pride, pride in academic achievement and in other accomplishments, not just as students with disabilities, but as members of the university community.
 Pi is a mathematical symbol, so Pi is an appropriate symbol for education.
 Members participate in activities designed to educate the community and society about disability issues and the need to apply the principles of universal design in learning.

 - a membership lapel pin and a certificate suitable for framing

 - an honors cord to wear at graduation

 - serving as a peer mentor for students with disabilities

 Membership is open to both undergraduate and graduate students at colleges and universities with chartered chapters and who meet the following criteria:

 All students must:

-- Present with a documented disability and work with one of the faculty or staff members in the Disability Resource Center (DRC), or self-identify as an individual with a disability
+- Present with a documented disability and work with one of the faculty or staff members in the Accessibility Resource Center (ARC), or self-identify as an individual with a disability

 - Demonstrate an interest in disability issues